nest/nest-simulator/pynest/examples/ignore_and_fire/README.rst

 Comparison between the networks with ``integrate-and-fire`` and ``ignore-and-fire`` dynamics
 --------------------------------------------------------------------------------------------

-The model employed here can be configured into a truly scalable mode by replacing the integrate-and-fire neurons by an ``ignore_and_fire`` dynamics.
+The model employed here can be configured into a truly scalable mode by replacing the integrate-and-fire neurons by an :doc:`ignore_and_fire </models/ignore_and_fire>` dynamics.
 By doing so, the spike generation dynamics is decoupled from the input integration and the plasticity dynamics; the overall network activity, and, hence, the communication load, is fully controlled by the user.
-The firing rates and phases of the ``ignore-and-fire`` model are randomly drawn from uniform distributions to guarantee asynchronous spiking activity.
+The firing rates and phases of the :doc:`ignore_and_fire </models/ignore_and_fire>` model are randomly drawn from uniform distributions to guarantee asynchronous spiking activity.
 The plasticity dynamics remains intact (see figure below).

 ================== =====================
 ``iaf_psc_alpha``   ``ignore_and_fire``